zeinabdastmozd/NLP-Text-Analysis/README.md

 The evaluation is used to compare the unsupervised and discriminative approaches and understand where each model performs well or poorly.

-> **Note:** The numerical results reported in this repository are based on the experiments conducted for the project.
-No performance values are stated here unless they are directly supported by the experimental results.

 ---

 # 🔎 Error Analysis